kimwalisch/primecount/README.md

 $ sudo make install
 ```

-### Build options (GCC & Clang)
+### Build options (Unix-like OSes)
-128-bit divisions involve a function which is fast on Unix-like
+128-bit divisions involve a function call which is fast on Unix-like
 operating systems but slow on Windows (MinGW, Cygwin).
 Thus I
 recommend patching primecount on Windows so that it uses 64-bit
 divisions instead of 128-bit divisions whenever possible: